404pnf/iyc_srt2csv-ass2csv/README.md

 1. type:  ruby scriptname.rb (replace scriptname.rb with either recursive-ass2csv.orb or recursive-srt2csv.rb)
 1. a directory named 'target' would be generated with the csv files
 1. profit!

+# nota bene, aka, N.B.

+This s a quick-and-dirty solution for a specific use caes.
+So lots of things are hardcoded and global variables all over the place.
+Yes, it's ugly.
+But it GTD!

+Also the following assumptions is made:

+1. input files are encoded in utf-16le; please blame the translation group for this
+1. output files are encoded in utf-8 with BOM, because excel on windows need the BOM header to recognize that a csv file is encoded in utf-8; please blame Microsoft for this

+Want a flexible solution?
+Fork and DIY!

 # walk through